RESEARCH DEVELOPMENT FOR ADVANCED METHODS SOLUTIONS: AGRICULTURE, HORTICULTURE, NURSERY, AMENITY

 OUR ENVIRONMENT

-√ Model plant; it can be the final target crop or a plant species targeted on the expected responses.
+Model plant: either the final target crop or a species selected according to the expected responses.

-√ Most suitable environment according to the plant, the season and the goals (from the phytotrone to the open air).
+Experimental environment: most suitable setting according to plant, season and goals (from phytotron to open air).

-√ Growing conditions (hydroponic, small, medium, large pots, big and deep trays) and media (sterile substrate, peat, potting soil, specific soil).
+Growing conditions and media: hydroponic systems, small to large pots, big and deep trays; sterile substrate, peat, potting soil or specific soils.

-√ Nutritional conditions: from full feeding to starving situations.
+Nutritional conditions: from full feeding regimes to nutrient‑limiting or starving situations.

 All those factors are leading to a wide matrix of possibilities which actually is the Landlab specialty and method.

-The strong agronomic set-up is then accompanied by 2D Phenotyping.
-This, differently from other systems, can be performed both on the model plants growing pots in the green house and as well as in open field, by the use of DIA (Digital Image Analysis) based on “in house” developed tools with the support of specific software, and the validation of the outputs by frequent comparisons with the assessments performed on the real plants.
+The strong agronomic set-up is then accompanied by 2D and 3D Phenotyping.
+This, differently from other systems, can be performed both on the model plants growing pots in the green house and as well as in open field.

 HOW WE WORK